BhattSoham/RISCV-HDP/week3/README.md

 **3. BUZZER:** The buzzer will help to detect with its controllable 'On' and 'OFF' switches to detect the access.

-**4. RESET:** The "Reset" button will be turned on during the operation.

-**5. BATTERY:** There will be a battery that the user should charge for the device's operation.
+**4. BATTERY:** There will be a battery that the user should charge for the device's operation.

 ## BLOCK DIAGRAM #